zephyrproject-rtos/trusted-firmware-m/docs/configuration/profiles/tfm_profile_medium.rst

 ..
 Note::

- - For devices with more contrained memory and flash requirements, it is possible to build with either only TEST_S enabled or only TEST_NS enabled.
+ - For devices with more constrained memory and flash requirements, it is possible to build with either only TEST_S enabled or only TEST_NS enabled.
    This will decrease the size of the test images.
 Note that both test suites must still be run to ensure correct operation.